 Approach Activity Four: Sharing Best Practices Initiative and Description Outcome Transition from IDEA Part C to B and from Pilot the Education Partners program in Part B into K - Assist families with the Horry County, the state's 3 rd largest school transition from IDEA Part C to B and from district.
 Part B into kindergarten.
-Core Competencies for the Home Visiting Pilot the framework's Learning Compass Workforce - Pilot learning platform based on learning management system with each the National Family Support Competency home visitation model in South Carolina, Framework for Direct Service Professionals. involving at least 100% MIECHV/25% non- MIECHV programs during 2019.
-Approach Activity Five: Improving Overall Quality Initiative and Description Outcome ABC Quality Incentives Program - Targeted Increase the number of child care programs increase the number of ennie care programs supports for providers participating in ABC enrolled in ABC Quality in areas with low 1 0 supports for providers participating in ABC enrolled in ABC Quality in areas with low supports for providers participating in ABC enrolled in ABC Quality in areas with low access to quality child care by 20% by end of supports for providers participating in ABC enrolled in ABC Quality in areas with low access to quality child care by 20% by end of supports for providers participating in ABC enrolled in ABC Quality in areas with low access to quality child care by 20% by end of year one. supports for providers participating in ABC enrolled in ABC Quality in areas with low access to quality child care by 20% by end of year one.
-Support currently enrolled programs to supports for providers participating in ABC Quality. enrolled in ABC Quality in areas with low access to quality child care by 20% by end of year one.
-Support currently enrolled programs to transition to higher quality standards. supports for providers participating in ABC Quality.
-Parents as Teachers (PAT) Curriculum for enrolled in ABC Quality in areas with low access to quality child care by 20% by end of year one.
-Support currently enrolled programs to transition to higher quality standards.
-25 PAT- certified parent educators will supports for providers participating in ABC Quality.
-Parents as Teachers (PAT) Curriculum for Family Child Care (FCC) and Family Friend enrolled in ABC Quality in areas with low access to quality child care by 20% by end of year one.
-Support currently enrolled programs to transition to higher quality standards.
+Core Competencies for the Home Visiting Pilot the framework's Learning Compass Workforce - Pilot learning platform based on learning management system with each the National Family Support Competency home visitation model in South Carolina, Framework for Direct Service Professionals. involving at least 100% MIECHV/25% non- MIECHV programs during 2019. mproving Overall Quality Initiative and Description Outcome ABC Quality Incentives Program - Targeted Increase the number of child care programs supports for providers participating in ABC enrolled in ABC Quality in areas with low Quality. access to quality child care by 20% by end of year one.
+Support currently enrolled programs to , 11 transition to higher quality standards.
+Parents as Teachers (PAT) Curriculum for transition to higher quality standards.
+25 PAT- certified parent educators will Family Child Care (FCC) and Family Friend transition to higher quality standards.
+25 PAT- certified parent educators will participate in the 2-day training and begin Family Child Care (FCC) and Family Friend and neighbor (FFN) Pilot - training offered transition to higher quality standards.
+25 PAT- certified parent educators will participate in the 2-day training and begin serving one or more FCC and/or FFN Family Child Care (FCC) and Family Friend transition to higher quality standards.
 25 PAT- certified parent educators will participate in the 2-day training and begin